 Thursday, November 18th, 2021

 9:00AM – 9:45AM | Developing Issues in Agricultural and Environmental Law

-Panel Description: Paul will highlight this year’s developing legal issues in agricultural, environmental, and food law from courtroom decisions, law, and policy and will let attendees know what issues to watch in 2022
+Panel Description: Paul highlighted this year’s developing legal issues in agricultural, environmental, and food law from courtroom decisions, law, and policy and let attendees know what issues to watch in 2022

 10:00AM – 10:55AM | Keynote Panel | Growing Carbon Credits: Should Maryland Farmers Open a Carbon Banking Account?